AlphaStaxLLC/docker-tomcat7/README.md

   - **http://host_ip:port/**

+## If you need a database like MySQL or progreSQL you can link container :

+    $ docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres

+or

+    $ docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=mysecretpassword -d mysql

+Them link to Tomcat7 container

+    $ docker run -d -p 8080 --link [some-postgres|some-mysql]:db quantumobject/docker-tomcat7

+where when been ask for database need to replace localhost for db.

-Open Source application that you can deploy with this container :
+##Open Source application that you can deploy with this container :

 - OpenMRS [openmrs.org][10] ==>  example of deployment [OpenMRS][8]